manjaro/pacman-mirrors/docs/index.md

     CORRECT pacman-mirrors -b unstable --interactive --default

 The same goes for the API specific arguments.
 For those to have effect the --api argument must be present also.

     pacman-mirrors -aS unstable

 The arguments can appear in any order except for arguments which takes additional options in which case the options must follow immediately after the argument, for example

     pacman-mirrors -aidS unstable

+Pacman-mirrors downloads the lastest available status from [http://repo.manjaro.org](http://repo.manjaro.org).
+These data is always used during mirrorlist generation to ensure that you connected to a mirror which is up-to-date for your selected branch.
+Should you decide to temporarily switch branches you will still connect to an up-to-date mirror.

+## IMPORTANT TO REMEMBER
+It cannot be stressed enough that for every mirrorlist generation you commence, you **MUST** run *pacman-mirrors -Syy*.

+## YEE BE WARNED: Deprecated arguments
+-g, \--generate
+:   The argument is deprecated in favor of **-f/--fasttrack**

+-y, \--sync
+:   An argument which never should have been here.
+The better option is to educate yourself to always use **pacman -Syy** after any change to your mirrorlist

 ## METHODS
 -f, \--fasttrack *NUMBER*
-:   Generates an up-to-date mirrorlist for the users current branch,
+:   Generates an up-to-date mirrorlist for the users current selected branch,
-    mirrors are randomly selected from <http://repo.manjaro.org/status.json>,
+    mirrors are randomly selected from [http://repo.manjaro.org/status.json](http://repo.manjaro.org/status.json),
     the randomly selected mirrors are ranked by their current access time.
     The higher number the higher possibility of a fast mirror.
+    If the number 0 is used - it is understood that all mirrors mirrors should be used.

 -i, \--interactive [--default]
-:   Launches a tool for selectively picking mirrors and protocols,
+:   This is a function designed to leave full control for mirrors and protocols.
+    This function **DOES NOT** take into consideration up-to-date mirrors.
-    **--default** forces pacman-mirrors to load the default mirror file and ignore any preset custom-mirrors file, thus allowing for reselecting mirrors for a new custom mirror file
+    The addition argument **--default** forces pacman-mirrors to load the default mirror file and ignore any preset custom-mirrors file, thus allowing for reselecting mirrors for a new custom mirror file.

 -m, \--method *METHOD*
-:   Default method is *rank* but *random* can be selected
+:   Default method is *rank* but *random* can be selected.

 ## BRANCH

 -b, \--branch *BRANCH*
-:   Temporarily use another branch, *stable*, *testing* or *unstable*,
+:   Temporarily use another branch, *stable*, *testing* or *unstable*.
-    the branch is reset with next run of pacman-mirrors
+    The branch is reset with next run of pacman-mirrors.

 ## COUNTRY
 -c, \--country *COUNTRY* [*COUNTRY*] ...
-:   Specifiy a country or a list of countries
+:   Specifiy a country or a list of countries.

 \--geoip
-:   Use geolocation if possible, if not uses all mirrors
+:   Use geolocation if possible, if geoip is not available all mirrors.

 -l, \--list, \--country-list
-:   Lists available mirror countries
+:   Lists available mirror countries.

 ## API